DigiMatChem/paper-exchange-heuristics-in-magnetic-materials/README.md

 ### MP_via_api
 Additionally to the MagneticOrderingsWorkflow dataset by Frey et al. (see above), we repeated the statistical analysis for all structures in the MaterialsProject database that have magnetic structures determined by the MagneticOrderings workflow
 (*not* those simply initialized as FM).
-The statistical test results concerning bond angle trends of FM and AFM interactions are similar to the dataset by Frey et al. and further work (analysis of mutual information and machine learning) considers the dataset by Frey et al.
+The statistical test results concerning bond angle trends of FM and AFM spin orderings are similar to the dataset by Frey et al. and further work (analysis of mutual information and machine learning) considers the dataset by Frey et al.
 All MP task ids belonging to the MagneticOrderings workflow ([find_query.json](statistical_analysis/MP_via_api/data/find_query.json))